nini4974/pull-and-push/README.md

-# pull-and-push
+# $-pull-and-push
-How to pull and push on gitHub repository using terminal on vsCode
+How to pull and push from/on gitHub repository using terminal on vsCode